-According to the Internet and urban legend, two things that go hand in hand with a grain of salt, American Airlines uses the code name "Jim Wilson" for human remains being shipped in its cargo hold.
+According to the internet and urban legend, two things that go hand in hand with a grain of salt, American Airlines uses the code name "Jim Wilson" for human remains being shipped in its cargo hold.
 But is there any truth to this?

-This raises the question, though: do any other airlines use codes like this to protect the sensitivities of other passengers and offer some privacy for the deceased?
+This raises the question, though: Do any other airlines use codes like this to protect the sensitivities of other passengers and offer some privacy for the deceased?
 If they do, they're keeping it a secret even from some of their employees.
-Calls placed to JetBlue, Alaska Air, and United revealed that they'd never heard of such a thing, but it was intriguing enough that the people who answered the phones were going to look into it.
+Calls placed in 2016 to JetBlue, Alaska Air, and United revealed that they'd never heard of such a thing, but it was intriguing enough that the people who answered the phones were going to look into it.
 One bewildered JetBlue representative we reached said, "I've never been asked that before."

 This is especially tricky with cremated remains.
 Airlines may require that you carry them onto the plane rather than checking them into the cargo hold, which means they must go through the X-ray machine.
 If the container is opaque to the machine, it cannot go onto the plane.
 And TSA agents are not permitted to open the container, even if you ask them to.
 There are travel-friendly containers available made of plastic or wood that work with the X-ray machine, but you have to know that in advance.